-To write off an investment, you will need to add an "exit" Transaction (i.e. Stock Sale, Note Redemption) for each round you participated in.
+To write off an investment, you will need to add an "exit" Transaction (i.e. Stock Sale, Note Redemption) for $0 for each round you participated in.
 To quickly see which rounds of the company you're active in, go to the By Round tab found in Current Investments.
 Take note of the round names and the share amounts of stock, if applicable.
 If you use investment accounts, note which account has the holding.
 You may need to click on the round and open a transaction to see the detail.

 If you own stock, add a new Transaction for a "Stock Sale", where you sell all your shares of stock in the specified round at a share price of $0.00 per share (or whichever currency your portfolio is in).
 Be sure to enter your exact share count.
 If you purchased stock across multiple rounds, you will need to create separate stock sale transactions for each round of stock you own in the company.